alexq1an/Shamrock-Scheduler4Dementia/ReadMe.md

     <li>Can Set Alarm </li>
     <li>Notifies the user when the alarm rings </li>
     <li>Allows the user to cancel the set alarm </li>
-    <li>Allows the user to stop the alarm and takes it to the notification activiy page </li>
+    <li>Allows the user to stop the alarm and takes it to the notification activity page </li>
 </ul>

-If emulator has been setup correctly then it should take a couple moments for the app to startup<br>
+##If emulator has been setup correctly then it should take a couple moments for the app to startup<br>
-Then you should see this screen<br>
+##Then you should see this screen<br>
 <img align="left" src="login.png">

 <br>